 When I started sewing I didn't know anyone who shared my passion, so I began this blog and became part of a wonderful virtual sewing circle of people who generously share their knowledge and spur each other on to keep creating.
 My hope was - and still is - to inspire other people to discover the joy of dressmaking, to rediscover the pleasure of making things with our own hands, to take control of our own style and to adopt a more mindful approach to fashion consumption.

-A few months ago I quit my job working in the film industry to focus on Tilly and the Buttons full time, and I couldn’t be happier!
+Last year I quit my job working in the film industry to focus on Tilly and the Buttons full time, and I couldn’t be happier!
 As well as helping people to make stuff, I also love watching old movies, geeking out on Pinterest, singing along (badly) to Otis and Aretha, over-using the word "strategic", daydreaming about Breton tops and making lists.

 Stay in touch!